 - Guided Research /Additional Reading.
 Although this will be dependent on the student’s preferences and individual requirements, additional time devoted to other reading material and guided research during the course is likely to be in the region 30 hours.

-To view or pay fees and options, please go to Practical Course Fee page.
+To view options or pay fees, please go to Practical & Theoretical Certification Course Fee page.

 Day-by-Day Course Syllabus